Hitting cycles through prescribed vertices or edges: Proofs of the main results

 Since~$M_F$ has rank at least~$t$ over~$\Z_2$, we may assume that the matrix $M$ has the following form in which the $t\times t$ submatrix $N_{t\times t}$ is non-singular over $\Z_2$:

-But since~$N_{t\times t}$ is non-singular, its columns can generate any vector in~$\Z_2^t$ and in particular the all-$1$ vector of length~$t$.
+But since~$N_{t\times t}$ is non-singular, its columns can generate every vector in~$\Z_2^t$ and in particular the all-$1$ vector of length~$t$.
 Thus, there is a vector in~$\col_{\Z_2}(M)$ whose first~$t$ entries are~$1$, as desired. \end{proof}